doersino/markdeep-thesis/README.md

 It's best to **use Chrome for generating a PDF version** of your thesis – it respects the page size that you've configured (unlike all other browsers).
 In Chrome's print window, *set "Margins" to "None"* and *make sure to keep the "Background graphics" option enabled*.

-**Important: You *must* open the print window via `File > Print...`**, not <kbd>⌘/ctrl</kbd>+<kbd>P</kbd>.
-If you use that keyboard shortcut, Chrome seems to occasionally forget part of the styling (such as heading sizes, visibility of code blocks, Markdeep admonition borders, etc.) when entering print mode.
-I've got no clue why this happens (if you can figure it out, [please let me know](https://github.com/doersino/markdeep-thesis/issues)).

 ## Contributing